Wales ambulance strike postponed after better pay offer

 - Published

-Monday's strike action by Welsh ambulance staff in the GMB union has been postponed after an improved offer was tabled by ministers.
+Strike action planned for Monday by Welsh ambulance staff in the GMB union has been postponed after an improved offer was tabled by ministers.

-The BBC has been told the Welsh government offered a one-off pay deal, as well as improved consolidated pay rise for workers.
+The BBC has been told the Welsh government offered a one-off pay deal on top of the already imposed 4.5% pay rise for workers.

 The GMB has decided to postpone industrial action while it considers this new development.